someparty/someparty/source/articles/2021-08-22-two-sides-of-your-heart.html.markdown

 The new single follows "18 Cigarettes" in previewing the record, which arrives October 1 through [Royal Mountain](https://www.royalmountainrecords.com/) and [Carpark](http://carparkrecords.com/).
 It's one of several songs on the project to feature backing harmonies from New Zealand indie-pop group The Beths.

-*Modern Fiction* serves as Ducks Ltd's full-length debut, following their recently reissued and expanded *Get Bleak* EP.
+*Modern Fiction* serves as Ducks Ltd.'s full-length debut, following their recently reissued and expanded *Get Bleak* EP.
 James Cecil (The Goon Sax, Architecture in Helsinki) produced the new record from Australia.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mevWrqbfkAQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>